bbauska/W3Cx-3of5/README.md

 <h4>Example #1: draw two rectangles with a pattern (one filled, one stroked)</h4>

-Here we have two rectangles drawn using a pattern (an image that can be repeated along the X and Y axis).
-The first is a filled rectangle while the second is "stroked" with a lineWidth of 20 pixels:
+<p>Here we have two rectangles drawn using a pattern (an image that can be repeated along the X and Y axis).
+The first is a filled rectangle while the second is "stroked" with a lineWidth of 20 pixels:</p>

 <!------------------------------------------------------------------------------------------------>
 <!--- 178.  (xxx) -->